 Dallas Burn Injury Lawyers

-Burns might be one of the most difficult types of catastrophic injuries a person can experience.
-They often require extensive medical care and, in the worst instances, can change the rest of a person’s life.
+Burns are one of the most difficult types of catastrophic injuries a person can experience.
+They often require extensive medical treatment and, in the worst instances, can change the rest of a person’s life.
 That’s why those with burn injuries deserve answers and compensation from those who could have prevented their suffering.
 When the negligence of another party causes people to sustain serious injuries, Arnold & Itkin steps in to fight for justice on their behalf.

 No one deserves to suffer because of the careless actions of others.
-Our Dallas burn injury lawyers focus on the recovery of our clients and help them in surrounding areas—such as Fort Worth.
-We never settle for less than they deserve and we never back down on their behalf, making sure corporations and their insurance companies pay for their wrongdoing.
+Our Dallas burn injury lawyers focus on the recovery of our clients and help them move on with their lives.
+We never settle for less than they deserve, and we never back down on their behalf, making sure corporations and their insurance companies pay for their wrongdoing.

-Fighting for Justice
+Fighting for Your Future

 Play Video